rottenberry/Proto.js/README.md

 # Proto.js
 #### A small library which provides simple prototype inheritance.

+####API

+* Prototype.create()
+  Returns a new prototype which inherits nothing.
+It **doesn't** mean that the new prototype can't use mixins.
+* Prototype.extend(prototype)
+  Return a new prototype which inherits dynamicly from an already existing prototype.
+It **doesn't** mean that the new prototype must use mixins.

 There are two kinds of things: prototypes (factories) and instances (just simple objects).

 Objects are being created without `new` keyword.